appneural-prasanna/my-content/firstcontent.md

 **Research AI**: Creates literature reviews, formats citations, and checks for plagiarism in seconds.

-**Career AIv: Maps your skills to the best internships, certifications, and job matches.
+**Career AIv**: Maps your skills to the best internships, certifications, and job matches.

 It’s like having an academic ==co-pilot== who never sleeps.